 Even if you applied on your own, it’s not too late to contact a lawyer.
 If you reapply as soon as possible, your attorney might be able to establish an early “protective filing date,” which may affect your back pay.

-Contact a Disability Lawyer Today
+Contact A Disability Lawyer Today

 Contact a Social Security disability lawyer at Disparti Law Group Accident & Injury Lawyers today to find out why our hearing approval rate is 25% higher than the national average.
 We take every case seriously, knowing that the path to receiving disability benefits can be a frustrating journey.